Tax Relief on Charitable Donations

 For many people, wealth is not an end in itself; it provides the means to make a positive contribution to society.
-The right planning can enhance the impact of your charitable donations and provide tax relief for you.
+The right planning can make your giving go further by allowing you to claim tax relief on charitable donations.

 Jill